CMU-Senate/bylaws/bylaws.md

     #.
 Quorum for a standing committee shall be a simple majority of the Student Senators who are members of that standing committee.
         a.
 This calculation does not include _ex officio_ members of the committee who are also Student Senators.
     #.
 All business before a standing committee at the end of a half session shall be resumed by the same standing committee at the commencement of the next half session.
 #.
+Duties of the Advocacy Committee:
+    1. Propose legislation and host events concerning diversity and inclusion within the student body;
+    #.
+Announce to the Student Senate any changes or proposed changes in  Center for Student Diversity and Inclusion Initiatives;
+    #.
+Function as a liaison to the Center for Student Diversity and Inclusion and all other departments and individuals involved in creating or maintaining diversity and inclusivity policies;
+        a.
+The Chair of the Advocacy Committee shall fix meetings time with at least one member of staff of the Center for Inclusion and Diversity at the start of every half-session.
+    #.
+Maintain a dialogue with organizations relating to multicultural or social issues;
+    #.
+Take responsibility for any business charged to the committee by Student Senate.
+#.
 Duties of the Academic Affairs Committee:
     1. Propose legislation concerning the academic welfare of the undergraduate student body;
     #.
 Announce to Student Senate any changes or proposed changes in academic policy;